When you think it can’t,

 Consider the following paragraph taken from the book:

 A scene of striking detail is painted, and the reader finds that this world is one which is squarely situated in the past.
-It is a time in which people make pilgrimages to shrines, and place religious ritual at the center of their lives.
-Specific details show us a world that is simple, “slow-moving and slow smiling…a city of bells.”
+It is a time in which people made pilgrimages to shrines and placed religious ritual at the center of their lives.
+Specific details show us a world that was simple, “slow-moving and slow smiling…a city of bells.”

-Writers can create similarly detailed descriptions by knowing the time period about which they are writing.
+Writers can create similarly detailed descriptions by knowing the time period about which they’re writing.
 For those writing historical fiction, it is especially important to research and be well acquainted with the subject matter at hand.
-Not knowing much about the history of Argentina, I wouldn’t try to write historical fiction situated there; however, if I were to spend adequate time researching the area, and understanding the customs, practices, and history of Argentina, then I could consider writing about it.
+Not knowing much about the history of Peru, I wouldn’t try to write historical fiction situated there; however, if I were to spend adequate time researching the area, and understanding the customs, practices, and history of Argentina, then I could consider writing about it.

 In the following examples, notice how Wilder places us in the setting.
-For example, he uses a small detail, in the passage, by mentioning that it is a city of “large-girdled women.”
-Girdles are something from the past, and this detail is helpful in situating the reader in that past.
+He uses a small detail, in the passage, and mentions that it is a city of “large-girdled women.”

-Wilder also moves his characters to interact with their environment, and each other, in specific ways.
-One of the novel’s central characters, the Marquesa de Montemayor, is carried on a chair across a bridge, an action that isn’t commonplace in the modern world.
+Wilder also has his characters interact with their environment and each other in specific ways.
+One of the novel’s central characters, the Marquesa de Montemayor is carried on a chair across a bridge, an action that isn’t commonplace in the modern world.
 Historically, however; a greater distinction between classes existed.
 Society was broken up into an aristocracy and a slave class.
-In such a time, an aristocrat being carried around, on a chair, would have been more commonplace.
+In such a time, an aristocrat being carried around on a chair would have been more commonplace.

 Wilder understands another important aspect of early sixteenth-century Peru, the time period in question, and uses this knowledge to enhance his writing.
-Although the scientific revolution had already started taking place in the early sixteenth century, most people did not have an understanding of science or the reasons behind everyday events or disasters, and this lack of information led to fear.
-Therefore, religion took a central importance in daily life because it was used to combat fear of the unknown.
+Although the scientific revolution had already started taking place in the early sixteenth century, most people lacked an understanding of science or the reasons behind everyday events or disasters, and this lack of understanding led to fear.
+Therefore, religion took central importance in daily life because it could combat fear of the unknown.
 Understanding this, Wilder captures the essence of the interaction between religion and fear by showing the Marquesa’s stance towards events in her life.
-During the course of her pilgrimage, “no sooner did the Marquesa see from a distance the white walls of this town perched on the knees of the highest peaks than her fingers ceased turning the beads and the busy prayers of her fright were cut short on her lips.
+During the course of her pilgrimage, “no sooner did the Marquesa see from a distance the white walls of this town perched on the knees of the highest peaks than her fingers ceased turning the beads and the busy prayers of her fright were cut short on her lips.”

 However, the ways in which Wilder crafts his descriptions are not limited to use in historical fiction.
-These techniques are important, in one way or another, in other types of fiction as well as creative nonfiction.
-Although I don’t write fiction, the idea of using a specific context and well-thought-out details are still important to my writing.
+These techniques are important in all types of fiction, as well as creative nonfiction.
 Keeping these methods in mind, Thornton Wilder created a unique, believable, and detailed world in The Bridge of San Luis Rey.
-It is a world so real that the reader will certainly be lost in their visit to it, and may choose to return time and again.
+It is a world so real that the reader will certainly be lost in their visit to it and may choose to return time and again.